 Recently transplanted from Los Angeles to Kansas City, Angela Carole Brown is an artist working in a variety of media: Writing.
 Music & performance.
 Art & design.
-The many sides of Angela seem to be surfacing simultaneously these days, just trying their damnedest to ignite some kind of personal Renaissance.
-And should she continue to be as blessed as she's been, she'll have a great many more opportunities to share all of the various sides of her art, and her heart, with you.
+The many sides of Angela seem to be surfacing simultaneously these days, and should she continue to be as blessed as she's been, she'll have a great many more opportunities to share all of the various sides of her art, and her heart, with you.

-An award-winning indie author and poet on her own imprint Haiku House, Angela’s most recent triple-launch, released in December of 2019, are the poetry collections BONES and VISCERA, and the 100-word story collection ALEATORY ON THE RADIO.
+An award-winning indie author and poet on her own imprint Haiku House, Angela’s most recent triple-launch, released in December of 2019, are her debut poetry collections BONES and the chapbook VISCERA, and the micro-fiction 100-word story collection ALEATORY ON THE RADIO.

-TRADING FOURS has been called "a Zen and the Art of Motorcycle Maintenance for musicians."
-It has been featured on KPFK's Arts in Review, and KUCI's Blacklisted; given honorable mention in Music Connection Magazine and Brilliant Corners: A Journal of Jazz & Literature; and featured in an Ejazznews.com article entitled Jazz Encounters of the Literary Kind, by UK columnist John Stevenson, who wrote: "Trading Fours is in few respects, a triumphant meeting ground of art and sociology.”
+TRADING FOURS has been featured on KPFK's Arts in Review, and KUCI's Blacklisted; given honorable mention in Music Connection Magazine and Brilliant Corners: A Journal of Jazz & Literature; and featured in an Ejazznews.com article entitled Jazz Encounters of the Literary Kind, by UK columnist John Stevenson, who wrote: "Trading Fours is in few respects, a triumphant meeting ground of art and sociology.”

-Featured on the podcast American Vernacular, and longlisted for the 2022 North Street Book Prize, Angela's sophomore effort, THE ASSASSINATION OF GABRIEL CHAMPION, is a post-modernist tale of the rarely depicted Los Angeles art scene that explores themes of violence and redemption.
-Setting its stage in the diverse boroughs of pre-millennial L.A. and climaxing in the feverish streets of Paris, this sophomore work is a kaleidoscope of violent mood and memory, a meditation on art and artists, and an atmospheric, sometimes brutal, parable on the complex nature of love.
+Featured on the podcast American Vernacular, and longlisted for the 2022 North Street Book Prize, Angela's sophomore effort, THE ASSASSINATION OF GABRIEL CHAMPION, is a fictional post-modernist tale of the rarely depicted Los Angeles art scene that explores themes of violence and redemption, setting its stage in the diverse boroughs of pre-millennial L.A. and climaxing in the feverish streets of Paris.

-With a wink to dime-store pulp fiction and film noir, Angela's playful novelette THE NIGHT, THE CITY, AND MISS THING follows the adventures of Elvis Schoenberg's Orchestre Surreal (a real-live Los Angeles orchestra that Angela has fronted as lead singer, under the moniker The Fabulous Miss Thing, for over two decades).
-The Orchestre Surreal is a deranged-seductive-Felliniesque-German-Expressionist-John-Waters-circus-of-a-wild-ride, and THE NIGHT, THE CITY, AND MISS THING is no less a wayward midnight odyssey of playful mood, mystery, and shadow.
+Angela's playful novelette, THE NIGHT, THE CITY, AND MISS THING, gives a wink to dime-store pulp fiction and film noir, as it follows the adventures of Elvis Schoenberg's Orchestre Surreal (a real-live, award-winning Los Angeles orchestra that Angela has fronted as lead singer, under the moniker The Fabulous Miss Thing, for over two decades, and at whose concerts the book is a popular sell).

-Angela is also a memoirist, whose first published effort in this genre is THE KIDNEY JOURNALS: MEMOIRS OF A DESPERATE LIFESAVER, which recounts her extraordinary odyssey through depression into donating a kidney.
+Angela is also a memoirist, whose first published effort in this genre, THE KIDNEY JOURNALS: MEMOIRS OF A DESPERATE LIFESAVER, recounts her extraordinary odyssey through depression into donating a kidney.
 In 2012, she spoke on the experience as the keynote speaker for OTDA at Penn State, which became the linchpin for her memoir.
 Her most recently published poetry chapbook VISCERA has continued the saga, through narrative verse, on her kidney recipient's need for a second kidney 12 years later.

 She writes the blog BINDI GIRL CHRONICLES.

-In addition to being a writer, Angela is a veteran of the L.A. music scene after having worked for nearly three decades as a vocalist and recording artist.
-She has recorded voice-overs, movie cues, jingles, and CDs for herself and other artists, including: Josh Groban's hit single "You Raise Me Up" on his Closer CD for Warner Bros.
-Records, and demo tests for Matt Stone and Trey Parker's The Book of Mormon, and Mad TV's International Coffee Commercial sketch.
-She has worked theater, clubs, concert halls, television, and radio, in the U.S., Europe, and Asia, including her critically lauded, self-penned Off-Broadway one-woman show The Purple Sleep Café, at Primary Stages' 45th Street Theater in New York City, and as one of the lead vocalists of the award-winning, genre-bending, and exquisitely radical 30-piece ELVIS SCHOENBERG'S ORCHESTRE SURREAL, as "The Fabulous Miss Thing," which won L.A.
-Music Award’s “2004 Best Rock Opera of the Year” for their show Symphony of the Absurd.
+In addition to being a writer, Angela is a veteran of the L.A. music scene after having worked for three decades as a vocalist and recording artist.
+She has recorded voice-overs, movie and television cues, jingles, and CDs for herself and other artists, including: Josh Groban's hit single "You Raise Me Up" on his Closer CD for Warner Brothers Records, demo tests for Matt Stone and Trey Parker, for what would become The Book of Mormon, and Mad TV's International Coffee Commercial sketch.
+She has worked theatre, clubs, concert halls, television, and radio, in the U.S., Europe, and Asia, including her critically lauded, self-penned Off-Broadway one-woman show The Purple Sleep Café, at Primary Stages' 45th Street Theatre in New York City, and as one of the lead vocalists of the award-winning, genre-bending, and exquisitely radical 30-piece ELVIS SCHOENBERG'S ORCHESTRE SURREAL, as "The Fabulous Miss Thing," which won the 2004 Los Angeles Music Award for Best Rock Opera, for their John Anson Ford Amphitheater show Symphony of the Absurd.

 Angela began her career as an actress, after graduating from the American Academy of Dramatic Arts, and landing work with various Los Angeles theater companies, performing the repertoires of Shakespeare, Williams, Brecht, Shaw, and Puccini, to name a few, the experience of which has had significant bearing on her ability to interpret a lyric with genuine intimacy, and connect to a song the way an actor connects to a character she is hired to play.
-Jason McCloskey, in the BACK STAGE WEST (formerly the DRAMA-LOGUE), has said of her: "As Angela Carole Brown begins to sing, she underscores the fact that while most singers simply sing songs, great singers employ their voices as instruments and their songs as vehicles to create tone poems of undeniable emotional impact."
+Jason McCloskey, in DRAMA-LOGUE (now BACK STAGE WEST), has said of her: "As Angela Carole Brown begins to sing, she underscores the fact that while most singers simply sing songs, great singers employ their voices as instruments and their songs as vehicles to create tone poems of undeniable emotional impact."

-She eventually migrated from acting to singing by joining various bar bands, doing the cabaret and hotel circuit, and establishing what would turn out to be years-long alliances with wonderful musicians, and with recording work; and in 1984 won the grand prize in the first-ever (to become annual) Stardom Pursuit singing contest sponsored by the now long-gone but forever legendary Rose Tattoo Cabaret in West Hollywood.
+She eventually migrated from acting to singing by joining various bar bands, doing the cabaret and hotel circuit, and establishing what would turn out to be years-long alliances with wonderful musicians, and with recording work.
+In 1984, she won the grand prize in the first-ever (to become annual) Stardom Pursuit singing contest sponsored by the now long-gone but forever legendary Rose Tattoo Cabaret in West Hollywood.

 In 1989, she signed a record contract with Tokyo's Teichiku Records, and released her debut CD, Angela, produced by David Garfield, which rose to #2 on Japan’s pop charts, leading her to be featured on Tokyo's NHK variety television show Music Dream Collection.

 In the summer of 1990, she did the casino circuit from Las Vegas to Atlantic City, as a backing vocalist for Freda Payne, ending that tour with a performance on The Tonight Show.
-Shortly after, she began her artist's residency at the Four Seasons Beverly Hills, with entertainment director Dana Bronson, which would turn out to extend for the next two decades, shape her as a vocalist, and result in lasting friendships, revered professional alliances, and the jazz recording Standard Procedure with the Fours Seasons Trio.
-She never did "the road," instead establishing a solid base and reputation as an L.A. vocalist of stylistic diversity, integrity, and professionalism, with a handful of additional residencies, such as the Ritz Carlton Laguna Niguel, Newport Beach's Pelican Hill, the Balboa Bay Club, and the Beverly Wilshire Hotel; and on such diverse stages as the famed Whisky a Go Go on Hollywood's Sunset Strip, The Blue Note and The Prime in Tokyo, The Blue Room in Kansas City, the Sporting Club in Monte Carlo, and the Regent Grand Formosa in Taipei City, among the many.
+Shortly after, she began her artist's residency at the Four Seasons Beverly Hills, with entertainment director Dana Bronson, which would turn out to extend for the next two and a half decades, shape her as a vocalist, and result in lasting friendships, revered professional alliances, and the jazz recording Standard Procedure with the Four Seasons Trio.
+She established a solid base and reputation in L.A. as a vocalist of stylistic diversity, integrity, and professionalism, with a handful of additional residencies, such as the Ritz Carlton Laguna Niguel, Newport Beach's Pelican Hill, the Balboa Bay Club, and the Beverly Wilshire Hotel; and on such diverse stages as the famed Whisky a Go Go on Hollywood's Sunset Strip, The Blue Note and The Prime in Tokyo, The Blue Room in Kansas City, the Sporting Club in Monte Carlo, and the Regent Grand Formosa in Taipei City, among the many.

-Not only a writer of books but of songs as well, the early 2000's saw Angela launch two original music projects, whose mission was to feature her songwriting and to create live performance experiences.
+Not only a writer of books but of music as well, the early 2000's saw Angela launch two original music projects, whose mission was to feature her songwriting and to create live performance experiences.
 The Global Folk, a guitar-led trio, showcased Angela's alt-folk songs, and The Slow Club Quartet, a piano-led trio, showcased her jazz compositions.
-These two groups performed all over Los Angeles, including the Playboy Jazz Festival, and resulted in the recordings Resting on the Rock, The Slow Club, Music for the Weeping Woman, and Expressionism, all on her own Rue de la Harpe Records.
-She has also had several of her songs placed on the internet series Venice.
+These two groups performed all over Los Angeles, including at the 2005 Playboy Jazz Festival, and resulted in the recordings Resting on the Rock, The Slow Club, Music for the Weeping Woman, and Expressionism, all on her own label, Rue de la Harpe Records.

 "Angela Carole Brown exudes the kind of preternatural class that is uncommon in L.A.”